Current International Students

 - Apply to a new program of study or another school to secure admission as soon as possible

-- After you secure admission to another school, bring a copy of your new admission letter to the Center for Academic Advising and Support Services and request a transfer of your SEVIS record to the new school;
+- After you secure admission to another school, bring a copy of your new admission letter to the Center for Career and Academic Planning and request a transfer of your SEVIS record to the new school;

 - An offer of admission must be secured before the appeals process has concluded, and the new program must begin within 5 months, in order to be eligible for transfer.